dangtiendungai/Twibby/README.md

     └── server.ts   # Server client
 ```

-## Next Steps
+## Seeding Mock Data

-After setting up the profiles table, you can create additional tables for:
+After creating the database schema, you can seed it with mock data:

+### Option 1: Using the TypeScript Seed Script

+1. Create at least one user account through the signup page
+2. Update `supabase/seed.ts` with your test user emails
+3. Set `SUPABASE_SERVICE_ROLE_KEY` in your environment (get it from Supabase Dashboard → Settings → API)
+4. Run: `npx tsx supabase/seed.ts`

+### Option 2: Using SQL

+1. Create test users through the signup page
+2. Get their user IDs from `auth.users` table
+3. Update `supabase/seed.sql` with real UUIDs
+4. Run the SQL in Supabase SQL Editor

+## Database Schema

+The database includes the following tables:

+- **profiles** - User profile information
-- `tweets` - For storing tweets/posts
+- **tweets** - Posts/tweets created by users
-- `likes` - For tweet likes
+- **likes** - User likes on tweets
-- `follows` - For user follow relationships
+- **follows** - User follow relationships
-- `bookmarks` - For bookmarked tweets
+- **bookmarks** - User bookmarked tweets

+All tables have Row Level Security (RLS) enabled with appropriate policies.

 ## Learn More